-As a woman, the advice can be even more confusing.
-Do you have different nutritional needs than a man?
+Can women benefit from protein supplementation?
 Yes!
-But most of the information out there about protein and nutrition is geared towards men, more specifically men who want to build muscle and ‘bulk up’.
+Do women have different nutritional needs to men?
+Yes!
+But most of the information out there about protein and nutrition is geared towards men, and more specifically men who want to build muscle and ‘bulk up’.

 Why Women Need Protein

 If there’s one thing we constantly hear about, it’s getting enough water.
-Every day I see more and more advice about how much water we should be consuming everyday; for weight loss, for general health, to help us focus more at work.
-More and more of us are understanding the importance of staying hydrated, grabbing a water bottle to keep on our desks, waking up with a hot cup and a slice of lemon, topping up after the gym.
-Chances are, if you’re serious about staying fit and healthy, you’re probably on top of your water intake, which is great!
+Every day I see more and more advice about how much water we should be consuming every day, whether for weight loss or for general health or to help us focus better at work.
+More and more of us are understanding the importance of staying hydrated and chances are – if you’re serious about staying fit and healthy – you’re probably on top of your water intake, which is great!

 Craving sugary foods

 Sugar cravings can seem like a normal part of everyday life, but did you know that they could be caused by a lack of protein?
 Protein plays an important role in keeping your blood sugar stable and a protein deficit can cause your blood sugar to spike, tricking your body into thinking it needs sugar NOW and this craving – often paired with a feeling of fatigue or tiredness – can leave us reaching for a sweet treat to perk us up.

 When our sugar levels spike or slump, our bodies crave high-sugar foods like chocolate, cupcakes and sweets.
 Consuming more protein can help stop these sugar fluctuations and their resultant sugar cravings in their tracks.
 Get enough protein in your diet throughout the day and your blood sugar levels will be more stable; as well as this, you might find yourself craving the sweet stuff less often than before.